Intensive, two-year partnerships with Blandin Foundation to advance local broadband initiatives.

 Blandin Broadband Communities 2020-21

-Chisago Lakes Area, Le Sueur County, Otter Tail County, Red Lake Nation, White Earth Nation.
+Chisago Lakes Area, Le Sueur County, Otter Tail County, and White Earth Nation

 2015-16 Blandin Broadband Communities: Carlton County, Central Woodlands (east central Minnesota), Chisago County, Martin County, Nobles County, Redwood County, Red Wing, Renville/Sibley Counties, Resilient Region (Region 5 in north central Minnesota), and Sherburne County.